 Type of People in the Person Group

-Role of the persons being named in <person-group> element (for example, authors, editors, members of the G&S chorus).
+Role of the persons being named in <person-group> element (for example, author, editor, curator).

-Attribute Contents: The @person-group-type attribute was designed to name the role of the contributor and was also designed to accept any text as its value.
-Values may be from a controlled vocabulary such as CRediT (“Data Curation”), natural language words such as such as “author” or “deep sea diver”, or terms previously used in the JATS Tag Sets for the @person-group-type attributes (“all-authors”, “assignee”, “compiler”, “director”, etc.).
+Attribute Contents: The @person-group-type attribute was designed to name the role of the contributor inside a <person-group>, and the attribute accepts any text as its value.
+Values may be from a controlled vocabulary such as CRediT (“Data Curation”), natural language words such as such as “author” or “deep sea diver”, or terms previously used in the JATS Tag Sets for the @person-group-type attributes (“allauthors”, “assignee” “director”, etc.).

 - The ability to tie the content of the role to a formal vocabulary using the four JATS vocabulary attributes, and